ibexa/documentation-developer/docs/personalization/tracking_with_yct.md

 The `_ycq` object is what makes the asynchronous syntax possible.
-It acts as a queue, which is a "first-in, first-out" (FIFO) data structure that collects API calls until `yct.js` is ready to execute them.
+It acts as a queue, which is a "first-in, first-out" (FIFO) data structure that collects API calls until `yct.js` is ready to run them.
 To add to the queue, use the `_ycq.push` method.

 To push an API call into the queue, you must convert it from the traditional JavaScript syntax to a command array.
-Command arrays are simply JavaScript arrays that conform to a certain format.
+Command arrays are JavaScript arrays that conform to a certain format.
 The first element in a command array is the name of the tracker object method that you want to call.
 It must be a string.
 The remaining elements are the arguments you want to pass